 #2: Manage your stressors.

 Bleeding from your reproductive organs is stressful enough for most of us.
 Add in reduced sleep, emotional chaos and increased anxiety and you have reason enough for stress eating.
 This style of emotional eating can be reduced by doing what you can to alleviate stress.
 Breathe, go for a walk, meditate, read, journal.
-Feel the feelings, don’t eat them.
+Try to feel the feelings.

 #3: Audit your behaviour.